greglinch/sourcelist/to-do-list.md

 # To-do for development

+* FIX: `status` not being set automatically, despite same (?) code in admin `save_model` for Person class

+* include a link in `email_user` to approve
+	* if we can't get a confirm link in the email, scratch this and just show info in the admin

 * hide permissions and other fieldsets a non-superuser shouldn't have access to in the `UserAdmin`
 	* https://stackoverflow.com/questions/2297377/how-do-i-prevent-permission-escalation-in-django-admin-when-granting-user-chang

 * write error module to abstract error messages for `except` statements
-	* send to G, M or both?
+	* send to G, M or both? or an admin email Google group

 * IN PROGRESS: add a front-end form for submitting new sources
 	* include dropdown for who submitted (`self`, `submitter`)